Douay Gold Project

 The project benefits from existing infrastructure, which includes:

-- HWY 109 leads right to the Project
+- HWY 109 leads to and cuts across the Project

-- Hydro-Powerline (Powerline 6) runs right through the Project
+- Hydro-Powerline (Powerline 6) currently runs right through the Project

 - Core logging & storage facilities